Charles Dalton: Biography

 Charles Dalton was born at Tignish, Prince Edward Island, the son of Patrick Dalton and Margaret McCarthy.
-He first worked as a farmer and then a druggist.
+He first worked as a farmer and then as a druggist.
 He married Anne Gavin in 1874.

 Dalton earned his fortune through silver fox breeding, in the process making the island the centre of the world's trade in the fur-bearing animal.
 He used his fortune to purchase The Guardian newspaper in Charlottetown.
 He served as a Conservative provincial cabinet minister and then the 13th Lieutenant Governor of Prince Edward Island from 1930 until his death in 1933.

 During World War I, he donated a motor ambulance to the Canadian government.
 He also built a school in his home town of Tignish.
 In 1916, he was named a Knight Commander in the Order of St. Gregory the Great.

 Dalton became devoted to the fight against tuberculosis after losing a daughter to the disease, donating funds to allow for the construction of a sanatorium on the island which was named in his honour.